microchip-pic-avr-examples/matlab-dspic33ck-curiosityboard-pwmexample-sixstep-commutation/README.md

 ## 3. HARDWARE SETUP
 <p style='text-align: justify;'>This section describes hardware setup required for the demonstration.</p>

 1. The board has an onboard programmer **'PICkit™ On Board (PKoBv4)'**, which can be used for programming or debugging the dsPIC33CK256MP508.
-To use an on-board programmer, connect a micro-USB cable between Host PC and Micro USB **connector J7** provided on the dsPIC33CK Curiosity Development Board. </p>
+To use the on-board programmer, connect a micro-USB cable between Host PC and Micro USB **connector J7** provided on the dsPIC33CK Curiosity Development Board. </p>

     <p align="left" >
     <img  src="images/har1.png"></p>

-2. Make sure that the **Jumper J11** is on the **+5V USB Power** side.
-So that the dsPIC33CK Curiosity Development Board is powered from Host PC through the USB cable. </p>
+2. Make sure that the **Jumper J11** is on the **+5V USB Power** side to power the dsPIC33CK Curiosity Development Board from Host PC through the USB cable. </p>

     <p align="left" >
     <img  src="images/har2.png"></p>